 The shorter girl kept more to herself, it seemed.
-Her palms were wedged in the space pressed between the back of the thighs and the calves – a curious folded position that almost mimics that of a fetus.
+Her palms were wedged in the space formed and pressed between the back of the thighs and the calves – a curious folded position that almost mimics that of a fetus.
 Clearly, what sprang forth from her was an impression of subjugation and reserve.

 The taller girl suddenly hoisted herself up and faced the shorter one.
 She was bent on saying something – a confession?… an idea?… an unveiling?

 “I must open this up to you,” the taller girl began.
 “I’ve been meaning to tell you something since I truly appreciate you.”

 “I’ve been ruminating about this,” and looked pensive in an instant.
 “I believe you need a little push – a little encouragement, so to speak.”

 “And why do you think that is necessary?”